elastic/cloud-on-k8s/.ci/README.md

 make -C .ci TARGET=ci-e2e ci
 ```

-The CI Makefile will take care of setting up correct credentials in the `.env` and `deployer-config.yml` file.
+The CI Makefile will take care of setting up correct credentials in the `deployer-config.yml` file.

 This will run e2e tests using the same:
 1. container